What is a short delivery?

-The equity delivery segment operates on a T+2 & T+1 rolling settlement which means whenever you buy shares in the delivery segment and do not square off or sell the shares on the same day, then the shares come to your Demat account on the T+1 or T+2 day as per the settlement cycle.
+The equity delivery segment operates on a T+1 rolling settlement which means whenever you buy shares in the delivery segment and do not square off or sell the shares on the same day, then the shares come to your Demat account on the T+1 day as per the settlement cycle.

-Example: If you buy ABC shares in delivery on Monday (T day) and if you do not square off the shares on the same day then ABC shares will come to your Demat account on either Tuesday (T+1) or Wednesday (T+2) depending on the settlement period.
+Example: If you buy ABC shares on delivery on Monday (T day) and if you do not square off the shares on the same day then ABC shares will come to your Demat account on Tuesday (T+1).

 Similarly, if you sell shares, you need to deliver the shares as per the settlement cycle.